Tropical Foliage Plant Care

 If you have limited natural light in your home or want to supplement the light for your plants, artificial lighting can be a great solution.
 LED grow lights or fluorescent lights are widely used to provide the necessary light for tropical foliage plants.
 Place the lights at an appropriate distance from the plants to mimic natural light levels.
 Keep in mind that different plants have different light intensity requirements, so make sure to choose the right type and intensity of artificial lighting for your specific plants.

-See also Lemon Lime Prayer Plant Care
+See also Zebrina Plant Care

 Avoiding Direct Sunlight